KryptoUI/kodi/Readme.md

 (CURRENTLY A WIP)

-**Respoitory Krypto is not active for 1 day starting 11/01/2023 and finished maintenace on 12/01/2023**
+**Respoitory Krypto is not active for 1 day starting 11/01/2023 and finishes maintenace on 12/01/2023**